Meetings of the COC

 NEXT MEETING of the COC will be held on

-On February 25, 2014, Citizens' Oversight Committee Chair Sam Zuccaro presented the Committee's Annual Report for the 2012-2013 fiscal year to the Fremont Union High School District's Board of Trustees.
-Mr. Zuccaro stated that this is the fifth annual report issued by the Committee and that there were no concerns from the auditors.
-He indicated that the Committee had met five times during the year and thanked the rest of the Committee for their commitment to the Bond Program.
+On February 24, 2015, Citizens' Oversight Committee Chair Sam Zuccaro presented the Committee's Annual Report for the 2013-2014 fiscal year to the Fremont Union High School District's Board of Trustees.
+Mr. Zuccaro stated that this is the sixth annual report issued by the Committee and that there were no concerns from the auditors.
+He indicated that the Committee had met four times during the fiscal year and thanked the rest of the Committee for their commitment to the Bond Program.
 He also thanked District Staff for their support and partnership.

-The District contracted with Vavrinek, Trine, Day & Co., LLP to perform the annual audit of the bond funds as well as to verify that the use of the funds is within the scope of the published election materials specifying the intended use of bond proceeds for the year ending June 30, 2013.
+The District contracted with Vavrinek, Trine, Day & Co., LLP to perform the annual audit of the bond funds as well as to verify that the use of the funds is within the scope of the published election materials specifying the intended use of bond proceeds for the year ending June 30, 2014.
 The Citizens' Oversight Committee reviewed in detail a draft of the audit report.
-The Board of Trustees accepted the 2012-2013 Measure B General Obligation Bond Fund Independent Audit and Agreed-Upon Procedures Report on December 10, 2013.
+The Board of Trustees accepted the 2013-2014 Measure B General Obligation Bond Fund Annual Financial Report on December 9, 2014.